penmasters/zabbix-book/docs/ch02-zabbix-installation/user-groups.md

 roles ensures a secure, predictable, and maintainable monitoring environment, minimizing the risk of unauthorized configuration changes or viewing sensitive data.

-The next chapter will detail the configuration of **User Roles** and explain how their **Capabilities** augment user group permissions to complete the Zabbix access control model.